Cold weather blamed for water outage in Louisville

 He and other city leaders are asking people to remain patient while the repairs are being made.

-People are also being asked to conserve water and to boil their water until the Mississippi State Department of Health determines it is safe to drink again.
+People are also being asked to boil their water until the Mississippi State Department of Health determines it is safe to drink again.